-Accordingly, the concept plan is considered to be consistent with relevant parts of State Environmental Planning Policy (Infrastructure) 2007.
+Accordingly, the application for the seniors living dwellings is considered to be consistent with relevant parts of State Environmental Planning Policy (Infrastructure) 2007.

-SEPP 55 - Remediation of Land

-SEPP 55 provides controls and guidelines for the remediation of contaminated land.
+SEPP 55 - Remediation of Land SEPP 55 provides controls and guidelines for the remediation of contaminated land.
 In particular, the Policy aims to promote the remediation of contaminated land for the purpose of reducing the risk of harm to human health or any other aspect of the environment.